 High-yield savings accounts tend to charge zero fees for maintaining a low account balance, although some do have minimum requirements.
 Pay attention to the fine print and fee schedules for each type of account as you shop around for the best banks.

-Winner: High-yield savings accounts might be more likely to have zero or low fees.
+Winner: High-yield savings accounts.
+They’re more likely to have zero or low fees.

 5. Access to physical locations

-Some money market accounts might be offered through online banks that don’t have physical locations, but many are offered through national banks with brick-and-mortar locations.
-If you want to visit a local branch or make a withdrawal in person and still earn the higher interest rates, you may be better off with a money market account.
+Although some money market accounts are offered through online banks, many are available at national banks with brick-and-mortar locations.
+If you want to visit a local branch or make a withdrawal in person and still earn higher interest rates, you may be better off with a money market account.

-High-yield savings accounts with the highest APY are usually offered by online banks rather than the traditional brick-and-mortar locations.
-Online banks don’t have the same overhead or costs of maintenance as conventional banks, so they can pass those savings on to customers through better rates.
+High-yield savings accounts with the highest APY are usually found at online banks.
+Online banks don’t have the same overhead costs as conventional banks, so they can pass those savings on to customers through better rates.

 Which bank account should you choose?